(Disclosure: Some of the links below may be affiliate links)

 If you are looking for a service entirely focused on sustainable investing, Inyova is probably your better bet.

-If you are looking for extreme customization, you may want to go with Inyova.
-You will be able to choose companies yourselves based on a lot of criteria.
+If you want extreme customization, you may want to go with Inyova.
+You will be able to choose companies based on many criteria.
 But if you are not against stock picking, you could probably use a broker to pick the stocks you want.
 You will divide your fees at least by ten by doing so!

 To conclude the Selma vs Inyova question, Selma Finance is a better fit for sustainable investing in most cases.
 Its fees are better unless you invest a substantial amount of money.
 And they offer more diversification since they are using ETFs and are not picking stocks themselves.
 Also, they offer 2FA, which should be the bare minimum in terms of security.